Natural help for a lamb with a broken leg

 Download the Herbal Monograph on Comfrey.
 (Free PDF for your herb binder).

-Today is the last day to enter the draw to win free tuition in the Introductory Herbal Course.
+Learn more about using herbs to support your family’s health and the health of your pets and livestock in the Introductory Herbal Course.
 Find out more about the course here.
-Or join me in the Intermediate Herbal Course – you will learn so much more about using herbs every day.
+Or join me in the Intermediate Herbal Course — you will learn so much more about using herbs every day.

 Philip Fritchey.
 Practical Herbalism, ordinary plants with Extraordinary Powers.
 (Warsaw, IN:Whitman Pub.)
 2004.